Xilinx/vmk180-trd/docs/source/docs/platform1/docs/app_deployment.md

  This TRD includes the following jupyter notebooks:

-1. **vmk180-trd-nb1.ipynb**:Demonstrates how to configure a V4L2 device, launches endpoint application which processes media content through filter(optional) and transfers processed content to host via PCIe.
+1. **vmk180-trd-nb1.ipynb**: Demonstrates how to configure a V4L2 device or video raw file from host machine through pcie, processes media content through 2D filter(optional) and transfers processed content to host via PCIe (or) display the content on hdmi monitor.
+	>  **NOTE** : For PCIe use-cases, host application to be run prior to running notebook (i.e. vmk180-trd-nb1) on end point. the steps to run host application are documented in the following section.
-2. **vmk180-trd-nb2.ipynb**: Demonstrates how to capture video from a V4L2 device, processes it through filter(optional) and display the output on a monitor using a DRM/KMS display device.
+2. **vmk180-trd-nb2.ipynb**:  Demonstrates how to capture video from a MIPI device, processes it through 2D convolution filter accelerator and display the output on a monitor using a DRM/KMS display device.
+This notebook uses the GStreamer multimedia framework.
+In addition, the memory bandwidth is measured and plotted in a parallel notebook.
 3. **vmk180-trd-apm.ipynb**: Demonstrates how to plot the memory bandwidth while a video pipeline is running using the libxapm library with python bindings.
 4. **vmk180-trd-cpu.ipynb**: Demonstrates how to plot the CPU usage while running applications and pipelines.
 5. **vmk180-trd-power.ipynb**: Demonstrates how to plot power consumption of multiple voltage rails throughout the board.